Blog updated 12/05/21: various links have been updated and the article has been fact checked for changes that have occurred in the CHC system.

 The family acknowledge that this should be done – because they’re none the wiser, and no one has said anything to the contrary.
 So it must be true, yes?
 Actually, no. It’s not.

 Dorothy’s already in a care home and has been for two years.
 She has multiple health needs – as she did when she first went into the home.

-When she arrived two years ago the care home told her that she’d have to pay if she had the money, and so began the usual means testing and financial assessments.
+When she arrived two years ago the care home told her that she’d have to pay if she had the money, and so began the usual means-testing and financial assessments.

-The family have not challenge this, because they know (from what they read in the press and what people in health and social care have told them – and indeed from what friends have told them) that Dorothy has to use up her own money before any state help is available.
+The family have not challenged this, because they know (from what they read in the press and what people in health and social care have told them – and indeed from what friends have told them) that Dorothy has to use up her own money before any state help is available.
 That’s correct, isn’t it?
 Actually, no. It’s not.

-10 tips about care fees you may not know:
+10 Tips about care fees you may not know:

 Here are 10 tips to help you respond when you’re in a conversation about care fees: